qt/qtwebengine-chromium/chromium/services/network/cross_origin_read_blocking_explainer.md

    As such, these prefixes should trigger CORB protection in almost every case, no matter what follows them.
 This is argued to be safe because:
      * [A JSON security prefix](https://www.owasp.org/index.php/AJAX_Security_Cheat_Sheet#Protect_against_JSON_Hijacking_for_Older_Browsers)
-       would cause a syntax error (or a hang) if present in an `application/javascript`.
+       would cause a syntax error (or a hang) if present in a document served with a JavaScript MIME type such as `text/javascript`.
      * [JSON security prefixes](https://www.owasp.org/index.php/AJAX_Security_Cheat_Sheet#Protect_against_JSON_Hijacking_for_Older_Browsers)
        are not known to collide with binary resources like images, videos or fonts (which typically require